Read on to learn more about our grant partnership process.

 We’ve submitted our Program Info Form.
 What happens next?

-After you submit the form, LCF staff conduct an initial review of the info you provide to confirm eligibility, alignment with our mission and priorities, and the Foundation’s capacity to support the partnership.
+After you submit the form, LCF staff will conduct an initial review of the information provided to confirm eligibility, alignment with the Foundation’s mission and priorities, and our overall capacity to support the proposed partnership.

 What if there are questions about our organization or project?